A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Findings and Implications

 \subsubsection{Governance Inconsistency Issue}

-We use two keywords, "whitepaper" and "document" to filter the governance issues and find \textit{136} issues related to the governance design.
+We used two keywords, ``whitepaper'' and ``document'' to filter the governance issues and find \textit{136} issues related to the governance design.
 We use the BERTopic~\cite{grootendorst2022bertopic} model to analyze the main topics in these \textbf{136} issues and find that the inconsistency between the document and implementation is the main concern~(top 1).
-These inconsistencies usually have three cases; a) the code does not implement the features in the whitepaper; b) the code implement the features that are not described in the whitepaper; c) the code implementation missmatches the design in the whitepaper, e.g., the tokenomics configurations like fee and interest rate.
+These inconsistencies usually have three cases; a) the code does not implement the features in the whitepaper; b) the code implements features that are not described in the whitepaper; c) the code implementation mismatches the design in the whitepaper, e.g., the tokenomics configurations like fee and interest rate.